Investigation of diving accidents: General procedures

 The victims of diving accidents are generally recovered or rescued by other divers in the vicinity.
 It is unusual for a diver to be left underwater with no immediate attempt at recovery, so in situ forensic investigation is seldom applicable, and the investigation usually relies on the accounts of witnesses.
 Different people may make different reports and develop different opinions about what happened.
 It is not unusual for people with less knowledge and understanding to misinterpret what they have seen and investigators need to gather as much information as reasonably possible to improve the chance of getting accurate information.

-Recommended autopsy procedures have been summarised by specialists in diving fatality investigations and are available as guidelines to reduce the risk of overlooking pertinant evidence by pathologists less experienced in diving related autopsies.
+Recommended autopsy procedures have been summarised by specialists in diving fatality investigations and are available as guidelines to reduce the risk of overlooking pertinent evidence by pathologists less experienced in diving related autopsies.

 There are three parts to a fatal accident investigation.